steffenu/Contao_Extensions_Tutorial/02 - Der DCA.md

     ];

-- 1.1 Config
-- 1.2 SQL Relations
-- 1.3 List
-- 1.4 Palettes
-- 1.5 Fields Array
-- 1.6 Evaluation Array

 A DCA consists of five main parts:

     Config
     Configuration of the table itself. ( Configurations  Arten = Table , File , Folder , CustomDriver)

-    SQL Configuration
-    The $GLOBALS['TL_DCA']['tl_example']['config']['sql'] part of your DCA configuration allows you to set various SQL properties for your table (and thus is only relevant for the Table data container).

     List
     Definition of how records are listed in the back end.